Gridstone/Android-Training/README.md

   - You do not need to display the progress bar while downloading the Pokemon images, just while you retrieve the list.

 #### For the details
 * You must display the Pokemon's image to take up the entire screen.
-They are PNGs so there will be whitespace around them, but they should be allowed to fill the entire screenl
 * You must display the Pokemon's name, attack, defense, sp. attack, sp. defense, speed and HP as shown in the sample screenshot.

 Some Tips